Meeting The Universal Savior

 Portrait of Jesus Christ?

-Twenty centuries after the birth of Lord Jesus the Church is still unable to even render His face correctly, despite the greatest Renaissance artistic talents.
-Not a single pope or ayatollah or dalai lama has ever met Him.
-Yet children, born again of the Spirit within, visit Him almost daily in the Kingdom of God within their own being.
+Not even twenty centuries after the birth of Lord Jesus Christ, is the Church able to depict an accurate image of Him despite the greatest of Renaissance artistic talent.
+Nor has a single pope, ayatollah, or dalai lama met and described Lord Jesus.
+Yet, children born again of the Spirit within visit Him almost daily in the Kingdom of God, within their own being!

-This spiritual dimension is not the exclusive property of one religion or tradition, nor is it the inevitable result of binding to a particular belief.
-Rather, it is available to anyone who actively seeks it.
-It is a practical path that requires actions of purification and transformation.
-It is a specific, definite and tangible path that eradicates all ambiguity or vague subjectivity that is sadly so prevalent in much modern spirituality.
-It is commonly said that the Kingdom of God is the inner core of ultimate Enlightenment, although it has been expressed differently in specific ages, traditions, symbols, etc.
+The inherent spiritual dimension within humanity is not the exclusive property of any one religion or spiritual tradition, nor is this dimension inevitably awakened by binding oneself to a particular religious or spiritual belief.
+Rather, this practical path which requires the actions of purification and transformation is available to anyone who actively and earnestly seeks it.
+As such, it is a specific, definite and tangible spiritual path that eradicates all the ambiguity and vague subjectivity, sadly so prevalent in much of modern spirituality.
+Although it has been described in various ways in different ages, traditions, symbols, etc., the Kingdom of God is universally regarded as the inner core of ultimate Enlightenment.

-Not only will humans be able to evolve by seeking the Kingdom of God within, but in this life live the very means to achieve the Resurrection, provided they approach it in the correct way.
-This is possible if they use the knowledge, techniques and practices revealed by the Great Adi Shakti Shri Mataji Nirmala Devi to comprehend the Kingdom of God, a profoundly mystical subject that no Christian theologian seem to have any clue.
-Western religion has turned the Kingdom of God and the Last Judgment into a wild mix of useless meanings.
-There is an avoidance to answer directly any real and reasonable questions about the Kingdom within.
-The priesthood defeated the Gnostics and gained control over the masses, and Christians have never been enlightened since.
-Even the Resurrection of Jesus Christ is still being disputed 2000 years later.
+Not only will humans be able to evolve by seeking the Kingdom of God within, but they will in this lifetime live the very means to achieve the Resurrection, provided they approach it in the correct way.
+This is possible if they use the knowledge, techniques and practices revealed by the Great Adi Shakti Shri Mataji Nirmala Devi in order to comprehend the Kingdom of God, a profoundly mystical subject about which Christian theologians with their incomprehensible contradictions reveal they have not a clue!

-All this contradiction and incomprehension leaves one intellectually drained, confused and doubtful.
-Just try to understand what Professor William Lane Craig, Research Professor of Philosophy at Talbot School of Theology in La Mirada, California is trying to say about the Resurrection:
+[In fact, their contradictory, incomprehensible statements and explanations leave one intellectually drained, confused and doubtful.
+For example, just try to understand what Professor William Lane Craig, Research Professor of Philosophy at Talbot School of Theology in La Mirada, California is trying to say about the Resurrection:

 Es geht also in der Auferstehung nach Paulus weder 1. um eine Wiederbelebung, d. h. um eine Neuschöpfung aus ( ! ) dem Alten, noch 2. um eine Shöpfung aus dem Nichts, d. h. um eine Neuschöpfung anstelle ( ! ) des Alten, Sondern 3. um eine radikale Verwandlung des sterblichen leibes, d. h. um eine Neuschopfung an ( ! ) dem alten. {29}